atahanaksoy/oss/README.md

-new changes from a fork 2
+this shouldn't trigger a build at all